rust-lang/rfcs/text/0000-target-extension.md

   structure and functions.
 The produced binary targets FreeBSD 12, and will not work on FreeBSD 11 (due to the use of breaking changes that occured in FreeBSD 12).
+- the rest of the Rust ecosystem (still using `freebsd` as default build target) is unaffected by these changes.

 ### Smoothly remove unversioned Target for FreeBSD